svenjr/personal-vault/Ideas/APIs/An API for Geospatial Queries.md

 - A [Kubernetes](https://kubernetes.io/) (or [K3S](https://docs.k3s.io/)) cluster to host everything via AWS or Linode or something

 It looks like I can get most of this up privately on Github with no cost.
 Cost only starts to come in with

+Domain:
+- I have registered geo-get.xyz with Google Domains as of Dec 30, 2022 for $12 for the year.
+I would love to start building this this year with this domain.